SpinQ: Compilation strategies for scalable spin-qubit architectures: SpinQ -- the first native compilation framework for scalable spin-qubit architectures

-\textbf{Depth overhead}.
 Another commonly used metric to evaluate the performance of a mapper and its underlying architecture is the depth overhead of a circuit.
 The depth of a circuit is equal to the minimum number of time steps of a circuit when executing gates in parallel \cite{sinha2022qubit,lao2021timing,bandic2020structured,zulehner2018efficient,herbert2018using}.
+Note that the initial circuit depth is calculated after scheduling the circuit only by its gate dependencies, meaning without any architectural constraints.
 We calculate depth overhead as the percentage relation of additional depth produced by the mapper to the circuit depth after decomposition.
-Note that the initial circuit depth is calculated after scheduling the circuit only by its gate dependencies, meaning without any architectural constraints.
 The main sources of depth overhead are: